TytaniumDev/AvaTakeHome/ava_take_home/README.md

 ## Things I would change
 * Localization/Internationlization.
 Strings would need to go through the intl package.
 * Proper Repository architecture that can use a shared interface but have different implementations (local storage, REST API, etc).
 I didn't have enough time to fully figure out how to do this as I haven't used Riverpod before, but I assume there's a way.
+* The last bit of polish on the animations.
+The text animations jump in location when the length of the text changes.
+I'd need to do some restructuring to fix this, but just don't have time.